Nonparametric LLM Evaluation from Preference Data

 for some budget $\beta \geq 0$ and where $\alpha >0$ is a user-selected threshold to ensure positivity.

 \textbf{Optimal labeling policies.} Our goal is now to derive an optimal labeling policy among the feasible set.
 For this, we first need to formalize the notion of an optimal labeling policy.
-Our approach is as follows: an optimal $\pi$ should ensure that the corresponding debiased GARS estimator from Eq.~\eqref{eq:debiased_estimator}, which uses the collected data, achieves minimal variance (and thus the smallest confidence interval width).
+Our approach is as follows: an optimal $\pi$ should ensure that the corresponding debiased GARS estimator from Eq.~\eqref{eq:debiased_estimator} achieves minimal variance when using the newly collected data (and thus the smallest confidence interval width).

 For a dataset generated by a fixed $\pi$, this variance is given by the semiparametric efficiency bound $\Sigma = \Sigma(\pi)$ from Theorem~\ref{thrm:estimation}, which can be written as a function of $\pi$ and also characterizes the best variance \emph{any} regular estimator can achieve.
 Hence, an optimal $\pi^\ast$ should minimize some meaningful function of the matrix $\Sigma(\pi)$ over the feasible set $\Pi_{\alpha, \beta}$. \begin{definition} \emph{A labeling policy $\pi^\ast$ is A-optimal if